-Powerful extraction forces come into play through the use of the traditional wine press to create musts loaded with color, high dry extracts, and intense savory marine notes.
-Fermentation in cement, marked by continuous micro-oxygenation, which carries on even after fermentation.
+Powerful extraction forces come into play through the use of the traditional wine press to create musts loaded with color, high dry extracts, and intense savoury marine notes.
+Fermentation in cement, marked by continuous micro-oxygenation, which carries on even after fermentation, preparing the wine for its encounter with alcohol, thus initiating the "process of producing Marsala DOC".